 Smart Building Strategies

 Commissioning process is a highly effective method to improve the performance of building systems and equipment.
 The U.S. Green Building Council has recognized the effectiveness and benefits that commissioning process provides in green buildings, and has incorporated commissioning in the LEED™ rating systems.
-For existing building, LEED™ has defined following items in the existing building rating system:
+For new construction and major renovation projects, LEED™ not only includes building commissioning to earn credit, but also requires it.
+Commissioning perquisite and associated credits are within the Energy and Atmosphere (EA) category.
+These items include: